paddy74/lowletorfeats/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Learning-To-Rank Feature Library
+# Learning-To-Rank Low-Level Feature Library

-A library for the collection of common features used in learning-to-rank algorithms.
+A library for the collection of common low-level features used in learning-to-rank algorithms such as TF-IDF.

+## Features

+The following features can be collected using this library:

+-

 ## Versioning